LeeCampbell/IntroToRx/content/08_Partitioning.md

     Func<TSource, TKey> keySelector)
 ```

 That overload uses whatever the default comparison behaviour is for your chosen key type.
 In our case we used `uint` (the type of the `Mmsi` property that uniquely identifies a vessel in an AIS message), which is just a number, so it's an intrinsically comparable type.
-In some cases you might want non-standard comparison—for example, if you use `string` as a key, you might want to be able to specify a locale-specific case-insensitive comparison.
+In some cases you might want non-standard comparison.
+For example, if you use `string` as a key, you might want to be able to specify a locale-specific case-insensitive comparison.
 For these scenarios, there's an overload that takes a comparer:

 ```cs
 public static IObservable<IGroupedObservable<TKey, TSource>> GroupBy<TSource, TKey>(